-There are seven currently prescribed forms of statin drugs in the US.
+There are seven different statin drugs available for prescription in the US.
 The most heavily advertised one is rosuvastatin, which is sold by the pharmaceutical company AstraZeneca under the name of Crestor.
-It was approved for sale in the United States in 2003, and is available in 5, 10, 20 or 40 mg. tablets to be taken once daily.
+It is available in 5, 10, 20 or 40 mg. tablets to be taken once daily.
 While acknowledged as a powerful statin, Crestor has recently been criticized for not being thoroughly investigated before entering the drug market.
 Crestor is still under patent - there is no generic form available and won't be for years - so it is expensive.
 Attempts by the manufacturer to establish its clear superiority over other statins (which are available as generics) has fallen flat.
 CAS (Chemical Abstracts Service) abstract number is 287714-41-4.
 More on rosuvastatin.

-Atorvastatin was developed by Pfizer and sold under the name of Lipitor.
-Pfizer owned the patent until expiration in November 2011, at which time generic forms of this medicine became available..
-Lipitor is 100% synthetic, unlike some statins which are derived from fungus.
-Atorvastatin may also be used to reduce triglycerides as well as reducing blood pressure and lowering LDL levels.
+Atorvastatin was developed by the pharmaceutical company Pfizer and sold under the name Lipitor.
+Pfizer owned the patent until expiration in November 2011, at which time other companies were allowed to make and sell generic forms of this medicine.
+Lipitor is synthetic, unlike some statins which are derived from fungus.
+Atorvastatin may also be used to reduce triglyceride levels as well as reducing blood pressure and lowering LDL levels.
 It is taken once per day in a dosage level decided by a doctor.
 (CAS number is 134523-00-5.)
-It is estimated that 21% of statin prescriptions in the US are for atorvastatin. (http://www.nejm.org/doi/full/10.1056/NEJMp1113112) More on atorvastatin.
+It is estimated that 21% of statin prescriptions in the US are for atorvastatin.
+More on atorvastatin.

-Simvastatin, which was developed by Merck and Co. and sold by the name of Zocor, and now available in generic form.
+Simvastatin was developed by Merck and Co. and sold by the name Zocor, and now available in generic form.
 Many manufacturers make it and about half of all statin pills sold in the United States are simvastatin.
-One of the first blockbuster statins, simvastatin was approved by the FDA in 1991, and can be prescribed for patients 10 years of age and older.
-It is a HMG-CoA enzyme inhibitor like all statins.
-Some people should not take Zocor, including those with allergies to the following inactive ingredients in Zocor: celluslose, lactose, magnesium stearate, iron oxides, talc, titanium dioxide and starch.
+Along with atorvastatin, this is one of the two big drugs in this market.
+(The two account for over half of statin prescriptions.)
+One of the first blockbuster statins, simvastatin was approved by the FDA in 1991.
+Some people should not take simvastatin, including those with allergies to the following inactive ingredients in the pill: celluslose, lactose, magnesium stearate, iron oxides, talc, titanium dioxide and starch.
 More on simvastatin.
 (CAS number is 79902-63-9.)

 Pravastatin, a statin drug manufactured by Bristol-Meyers Squibb and sold under the name Pravachol or Pravigard, is an enzyme blocker that is derived from a mold called Nocardia autotrophica.
 It can be prescribed for patients as young as eight years of age, and was approved by the FDA in 1991.
 Pravachol and Pravigard are taken in tablet form once daily, and like all statins should be combined with a low-fat, low-cholesterol diet for maximum effectiveness.
 More on pravastatin.
 (CAS number is 81093-37-0.)